Points of Interest

 Concello Ourense

-Located right on the Ribera Sacra, the Pazo Chaioso offers a strategically convenient base for exploring the Collegiate Church of Xunqueira de Ambía, the old town of Allariz (European Prize for Urban Planning) and the famous thermal baths of Ourense.
+Located right on the Ribera Sacra, Pazo Chaioso offers a strategically convenient base for exploring the Collegiate Church of Xunqueira de Ambía, the old town of Allariz (European Prize for Urban Planning) and the famous thermal baths of Ourense.
 All within easy reach: relaxation, history and Galician culture, whatever takes your fancy.

 Paradas recomendadas en ruta